gbenson/i8c/README.rst

 For help or to report bugs please email infinity@sourceware.org.

-If you’re working on this software please join the mailing list and mention what you’re doing so we don’t collide.
+If you’re working on this software please join the mailing list and coordinate so we don’t collide.

-Definitely mention if you’re writing software to *consume* infinity notes because I8X doesn’t fully implement the as-yet unwritten spec and isn’t a good model to base things on.
+Definitely mention if you’re writing software to *consume* Infinity notes because I8X doesn’t fully implement the as-yet unwritten spec and isn’t a good model to base things on.